javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

     Modern browsers allow it to work with files, but the access is limited and only provided if the user does certain actions, like "dropping" a file into a browser window or selecting it via an `<input>` tag.

     There are ways to interact with camera/microphone and other devices, but they require a user's explicit permission.
 So a JavaScript-enabled page may not sneakily enable a web-camera, observe the surroundings and send the information to the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency).
 - Different tabs/windows generally do not know about each other.
-Sometimes they do; for example when one window uses JavaScript to open the other one.
+Sometimes they do, for example when one window uses JavaScript to open the other one.
 But even in this case, JavaScript from one page may not access the other if they come from different sites (from a different domain, protocol or port).

     This is called the "Same Origin Policy".
 To work around that, *both pages* must agree for data exchange and contain a special JavaScript code that handles it.
 We'll cover that in the tutorial.